ahmedalgzzar32-DPI/Kmt/README.md

 - Adobe Premiere Pro
 - Adobe After Effects
 - Adobe Photoshop / Illustrator
-- AI Tools (for experimentation & case studies)
+- AI Tools *(for experimentation & case studies)*

 ---

 ## 👥 Team Members
-- *Ahmed Ali Hamed Algzzar* – Video Editor & Graphic Designer
+- **Ahmed Ali Hamed Algzzar** – Video Editor & Graphic Designer
-- *Sara Hassan Ali Ahmed* – Scriptwriting & VoiceOver
+- **Sara Hassan Ali Ahmed** – Scriptwriting & VoiceOver
-- *Sarah Nabil Abd El Latif Soliman* – Research & Production
+- **Sarah Nabil Abd El Latif Soliman** – Research & Production

 ---

 ## 🚀 Vision
-To create a powerful visual and emotional exploration of *burnout*,
+To create a powerful visual and emotional exploration of **burnout**,
 showing how it shapes the lives of modern professionals,
-and to inspire open discussions about *mental health, self-awareness, and finding balance* in today’s fast-paced world.
+and to inspire open discussions about **mental health, self-awareness, and finding balance** in today’s fast-paced world.

+---

+*This film is not just a story — it’s a mirror for anyone who’s ever felt drained by their own passion.*